Claudia Karvan: Television

-From 2004 she co-starred with Rebecca Gibney in a trilogy of telemovies, Small Claims, Small Claims: White Wedding (2005) and Small Claims: The Reunion (2006).
-They depict, Jo Collins and Chrissy Hindmarsh, respectively, "a sleuthing duo of down-to-earth women.
+From 2004 she co-starred with Rebecca Gibney in a trilogy of telemovies, Small Claims, Small Claims: White Wedding (2005), and Small Claims: The Reunion (2006).
+They depict Jo Collins and Chrissy Hindmarsh, respectively, "a sleuthing duo of down-to-earth women.
 Karvan is a brisk, unbutch, 30-something policewoman; Gibney is a one-time lawyer, at the cusp of middle age."
 Gibney explained to Peter Craven of The Age, "when Claudia and I were approached we both insisted that we wanted to play ordinary recognisable women."

-Besides acting in a lead role, Karvan was the co-creator, co-producer and a scriptwriter of three seasons of the series, Love My Way (2005–2007).
+Besides acting in a lead role, Karvan was the co-creator, co-producer, and a scriptwriter of three seasons of the drama series Love My Way (2005–2007).
 Due to her continuing role as Frankie Paige she won her second AFI award for Best Actress in a Leading Role in a Television Drama in 2005 and her third in 2007 (rebranded as Best Lead Actress in a Television Drama).
-As a co-producer of Love My Way, Karvan received three further AFI awards, first in 2005 (shared with Edwards), second in 2006 (with Edwards and Jacquelin Perske) and third in 2007 (with Edwards), for Best Television Drama Series.
-Toby Creswell and Samantha Trenoweth, listed her in their book, 1001 Australians You Should Know (2006), and described how, "[she] has been exploring the highs and lows of fractured family life...
+As a co-producer of Love My Way, Karvan received three further AFI awards, first in 2005 (shared with Edwards), second in 2006 (with Edwards and Jacquelin Perske), and third in 2007 (with Edwards), for Best Television Drama Series.
+Toby Creswell and Samantha Trenoweth listed her in their book, 1001 Australians You Should Know (2006), and described how "[she] has been exploring the highs and lows of fractured family life...
 She clearly has great range and for the past two years she has starred in and produced the cutting edge drama Love My Way."

-The telemovie, Saved (2009), had her depicting Julia, an advocate for a detainee, asylum seeker, Amir (Osamah Sami).
-In August 2010 Karvan co-created, produced and starred in the series, Spirited.
-She plays a Sydney dentist, Suzy Darling, who has left her husband Steve (Rodger Corser) and moved into a penthouse in a building, which she discovers is haunted by the ghost of a 1980s British rock musician, Henry (Matt King).
+The telemovie Saved (2009) had her depicting Julia, an advocate for a detainee, asylum seeker Amir (Osamah Sami).
+In August 2010 Karvan co-created, produced, and starred in the supernatural comedy-drama series Spirited.
+She plays a Sydney dentist, Suzy Darling, who has left her husband Steve (Rodger Corser) and moved into a penthouse, which she discovers is haunted by the ghost of a 1980s British rock musician, Henry (Matt King).

 Karvan was cast as Judy Vickers for two seasons of Puberty Blues (2012, 2014).
-It is inspired the 1981 film of the same name and the related, 1979 novel.
+It is inspired by the 1981 film of the same name and the 1979 novel.
 She described her perspective, "It's like they're looking at the '70s with 2012 eyes.
 It's quite unflinching, it's quite detailed...
 I've never done a period piece of a time that I've lived through – it feels a bit like time travel.
 It's gorgeous."
-The actress introduced an Australian Story episode, "Life After Puberty", in September 2012, she reflected on the original film, "The two teenage girls who starred in Puberty Blues looked set for big careers on screen.
+The actress introduced an Australian Story episode, "Life After Puberty", in September 2012, and reflected on the original film, "The two teenage girls who starred in Puberty Blues looked set for big careers on screen.
 Tonight's program reveals the bittersweet story of Nell Schofield and her co-star, Jad Capelja."